reshamas/reshamas.github.io/_posts/2019-08-03-nairobi-wimlds-2019-scikit-learn-sprint-impact-report.md

 ## Lessons Learned
+- **Need another core contributor at sprint:** this would be very helpful as in New York City we often have 2 or 3 contributors.
+Travel costs restrict the participation of more contributors.
-- would have been nice to have more contributors
+- **Need one or more core contributors:**  to review PRs remotely during the sprint would have been nice to have more contributors
+- **Improve `sklearn` documentation:** for setting up environments.
+>There were people who were still trying to setup their environment and get the package to compile still at the end of the day, and that to me is a strong hint that something could be improved.
+- **Introduce an easy fix:** at start of sprint
+- **Create a tutorial:** for Contributing, Git, and GitHub

 ## Future Plans
 - **Remote participation:** There were numerous requests to join remotely.
-Our plan is to have Andreas Mueller record the first couple of hours of the Auugust 2019 sprint and share the recording.
+Our plan is to have Andreas Mueller record the first couple of hours of the August 2019 sprint and share the recording.
 <p>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">software to record voice + screen:<br>OBS (Open Broadcaster Software): <a href="https://t.co/pCPuTyPmeL">https://t.co/pCPuTyPmeL</a><br><br>• Free and <a href="https://twitter.com/hashtag/opensource?src=hash&amp;ref_src=twsrc%5Etfw">#opensource</a> software for video recording &amp; live streaming<br>• Download and start streaming quickly and easily on Windows, Mac or Linux<br><br>via <a href="https://twitter.com/amuellerml?ref_src=twsrc%5Etfw">@amuellerml</a> <a href="https://t.co/GWKMmCzGSq">pic.twitter.com/GWKMmCzGSq</a></p>&mdash; Reshama Shaikh (@reshamas) <a href="https://twitter.com/reshamas/status/1156646503391408128?ref_src=twsrc%5Etfw">July 31, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </p>